 Appetite Suppressants are perhaps the most common type of diet pills sold.
 Appetite suppressants are effective because they help control appetite and reduce the uncomfortable feeling of hunger that makes dieting so difficult.

 Appetite suppressant diet pills have been common since the late 1950s with the FDA approval of phentermine.
-The pills work by stimulating the hypothalamus gland and affecting certain neurotransmitters to decrease appetite.
-Thus, you are essentially tricking the body into thinking it is not hungry and thus reducing hunger pangs.
+These pills work by stimulating the hypothalamus gland and affecting certain neurotransmitters to decrease appetite.
+In other words, you are essentially tricking the body into thinking it is not hungry and thus reducing hunger pangs.

 Common ingredients found in appetite-suppressants diet pills include:

-- Hoodia Gordonii – for thousands of years, African tribesmen have eaten the succulent stems of Hoodia plants to stave off hunger and thirst on long hunting trips.
+- Hoodia Gordonii – For thousands of years, African tribesmen have eaten the succulent stems of Hoodia plants to stave off hunger and thirst on long hunting trips.
+However, while there have been some appetite suppressant effects seen in studies conductedstudies conducted on rats and chickens, evidence of this effect occurring in humans is lacking.

-- Garcinia Cambogia – in animal studies, hydroxycitric acid (HCA), a major component of Garcinia cambogia, seemed to reduce appetite by raising the amount of serotonin in the body.
+- Garcinia Cambogia– In animal studies, hydroxycitric acid (HCA), a major component of Garcinia cambogia, seemed to reduce appetite by raising the amount of serotonin in the body.
+The reason that it is believed to help with appetite suppression is that HCA raises levels of the brain chemical serotonin, which may make a person feel less hungry.
+However, this is unproven.

 For more information about these products, go to the category Appetite Suppressants Reviews.